robinhood/faust/docs/userguide/application.rst

 Basics
 ======

-"I HAVE, alas!
-Philosophy", begins the first line of the book Faust, in the first chapter.
-An application is an instance of the library Faust, and you will need to have one to use it.
+The first thing you need to use Faust is an application.

-To create an app in Python you need to provide a name (the id), a message broker to use, and a table storage driver.
+To create one in Python you need to provide a name (the id), message broker, and a table storage driver to use.

 .. sourcecode:: pycon

     >>> import faust
     >>> app = faust.App('example', url='kafka://', store='rocksdb://')

-The id was set to "example", but you can set it to anything unique to other apps using the same broker.

 .. _application-facts: